Judge blocks Penguin Random House-Simon & Schuster merger

 He added: “The proposed merger would have reduced competition, decreased author compensation, diminished the breadth, depth, and diversity of our stories and ideas, and ultimately impoverished our democracy.”

-Pan’s ruling was not surprising — through much of the trial last August she had indicated agreement with the Justice Department’s contention that Penguin Random House’s plan to buy Simon & Schuster might damage a vital cultural industry.
+Pan’s finding was not surprising — through much of the trial in August she had indicated agreement with the Justice Department’s contention that Penguin Random House’s plan to buy Simon & Schuster, for $2.2 billion, might damage a vital cultural industry.

-But it was still a dramatic break from recent history in the book world and beyond.
+But it was still a dramatic departure from recent history in the book world and beyond.
 The publishing industry has been consolidating for years with little interference from the government, even when Random House and Penguin merged in 2013 and formed what was then the biggest publishing house in memory.
-The joining of Penguin Random House and Simon & Schuster would have created a company far exceeding any rival.
+The joining of Penguin Random House and Simon & Schuster would have created a company far exceeding any rival and those opposing the merger included one of Simon & Schuster’s signature writers, Stephen King, who testified last summer on behalf of the government.

+The Biden Justice Department has been pushing forward with aggressive enforcement of federal antitrust laws that officials say aim to ensure a fair and competitive market.

+Monday’s news follows recent losses for the department in two significant antitrust cases in separate federal courts.
+The DOJ lost its bid to block a major U.S. sugar manufacturer, U.S. sugar, from acquiring its rival Imperial Sugar Co., one of the largest sugar refiners in the nation.
+The prosecutors signaled that they intended to appeal the decision.
+They also were stymied in their effort to block the roughly $8 billion acquisition by UnitedHealth Group, which runs the largest U.S. health insurer, of Change Healthcare, a healthcare technology company.

+The DOJ also has been battling American Airlines and JetBlue in an antitrust trial in federal court in Boston, challenging their regional partnership in the Northeast, which the government calls a de facto merger.

-The Justice Department’s legal action did not focus on market share overall or on potential price hikes for customer.
+The Justice Department’s case against Penguin Random House did not focus on market share overall or on potential price hikes for customer.
 The DOJ instead argued that the new company would so dominate the market for commercial books, those with author advances of $250,000 and higher, that the size of advances would go down and the number of releases would decrease.

 Penguin Random House’s global CEO, Markus Dohle, had promised that imprints of Penguin Random House and Simon & Schuster would still be permitted to bid against each other for books.
 But he acknowledged under oath during the trial that his guarantee was not legally binding.
 Pan otherwise persistently challenged Penguin Random House’s assurances that the merger would not reduce competition.